Vargnaar/retro-gadgets-docs/en/docs/modules/misc/Wifi.md

 # Wifi
 <img src="https://docs.retrogadgets.game/api/modules/Wifi.png" width="200" align="right">

-Wifi is a chip that allows you to send and receive data other the internet.
+Wifi is a chip that allows you to send and receive data over the internet.
 It can only be placed on the edge of a gadget and has two indicators.
 The one on the left activates when something is being uploaded, and the one on the right activates when something is being downloaded.

 **⚠️ This page is incomplete and unverified.**